github/india/README.md

 ## 📢 Events

-Connect with the GitHub community through conferences, meetups and hackathons in India.
+Connect with the GitHub community through conferences, meetups and hackathons.

-To know about our upcoming events, check out the [GitHub Events](https://github.com/events) page.
+### GitHub Universe 2021

+Hear from GitHub product teams, community leaders, and peers on the forefront of software development.
+Join us as we explore the future of software at GitHub Universe: the global developer event.

+Save the date and subscribe for updates on [githubuniverse.com](https://githubuniverse.com)

+### GitHub India Workshops

+Learn deeper about the GitHub platform and get a hands-on experience about GitHub features in 1-2 hour workshops delivered by the GitHub team.
+These are free and open to all, with prior registration required.

+Check out the schedule of the upcoming sessions and register for them on the [workshops page](Events/GitHub%20Workshops)

 ---